johnstevenson/json-works/README.md

 }
 ```

 Then include `require 'vendor/autoload.php'` somewhere in your bootstrap code.
-Alternatively, you can [download][download] and extract it (or clone this repo) and point a PSR-0 autoloader to the `src` directory.
+Alternatively, you can [download][download] and extract it then point a PSR-0 autoloader to the `src` directory.

 <a name="Usage"></a>
 ## Usage

-Full usage [documentation][wiki] can be found in the Wiki.
+Full usage [documentation][wiki] is currently being written and will be available in the Wiki.

 <a name="License"></a>
 ## License